YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 rules attached to the logic connectives (`&` for "and", `|` for "or", `fresh` for "exist") and basic relations (`==` for "unify", `=/=` for "not unify").
-Both operational semantics mentioned exhibit the behaviour called "backtracking" that allows exploration of alternative rules during the search for answers.
+Both operational semantics mentioned exhibit the behaviour called "backtracking" that allows exploration of alternative paths during the search for answers.
 We explain the operational semantics of OCanren in more detail below.

 ###  Streams